MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 === "Secured access - HTTPS/SSL"

-    **Let's Encrypt** is highly recommended - [see here how to install](../../dietpi_tools/#lets-encrypt-ssl-nordvpn-support).
+    **Let's Encrypt** is highly recommended - [see here how to install](../../dietpi_tools/#dietpi-letsencrypt).
 This will automate the creation and setup of your free SSL cert.

     ??? note "Alternative way: Manually enable HTTP/SSL by installing a self-signed SSL certificate"

-        !!! caution ""
-            This method is recommended only in case **Let's encrypt** is not a viable option.
+        !!! caution "Recommended only in case **Let's encrypt** is not a viable option."

         **Step 1.
 Create key**